nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### What is an ingredient?
-Ingredients are at the heart of recipes, and also comprise multiple fields.
-The specification for recipe ingredients are listed in the table below:
+Ingredients are at the heart of recipes, and also comprise multiple attributes.
+The specification for recipe ingredients are listed in the [table](#ingredient-attributes-table) below:

 #### Ingredient attributes table